 A new skill in financial audits

-This shifting to digital documents has created a demand for a new skill in financial audits to ensure the governance of business operations.
-This is true as people are becoming more digital savvy, they tend to do all activities digitally, including their errs and frauds in business.
-It opens the opportunity for financial auditors to collaborate with experts in digital forensic in conducting the audit, internally or externally, in the increasingly digitized business landscape to better safeguard the business’s governance.
+This shift to digital documents has created a demand for a new skill in financial audits to ensure the governance of business operations.
+This is true as people are becoming more digitally savvy, they tend to do all activities digitally, including their errs and frauds in business.
+It opens the opportunity for financial auditors to collaborate with experts in digital forensics in conducting the audit, internally or externally, in the increasingly digitized business landscape to better safeguard the business’s governance.

 Issues in handling digital evidence

-At Integrity Asia, our team is competent, experienced and equipped in conducting digital forensics as part of a fraud investigation.
+At Integrity Asia, our team is competent, experienced, and equipped to conduct digital forensics as part of a fraud investigation.
 Our team assists clients from various industries to conduct digital forensics investigations.
 With the increasing volume of digital data involved in the audit process, the need for digital forensics expertise is evident.
-Our professional team is available to help your business to handle digital data as part of your internal audit process.
+Our professional team is available to help your business handle digital data as part of your internal audit process.